translate/pootle/README.rst

 ======

 `Pootle <http://pootle.translatehouse.org/>`_ is an online translation and localization tool.
-It tries to lower the barrier of entry,  but also provides tools to enable teams to work towards higher quality while welcoming newcomers.
+It works to lower the barrier of entry, but also provides tools to enable teams to work towards higher quality while welcoming newcomers.